Spring Garden Revival

 Phone: (847) 470-5235

-Official Website: Morton Grove Environment and Natural Resources
+Official Website: Morton Grove Village Committees and Commissions

 Morton Grove’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Morton Grove enforces these regulations through its municipal waste reduction program, requiring residents to use biodegradable paper bags or rigid containers for curbside collection.
-On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: mix thatch with brown materials like leaves, maintain proper moisture, and aerate regularly.
-The Morton Grove Park District and Public Works offer educational resources on composting and sustainable yard care.
-For more information on collection schedules, composting guidelines, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits the disposal of organic yard waste—including dethatched material—in household trash.
+Morton Grove enforces these regulations through its municipal yard waste collection program, which requires the use of biodegradable paper bags or rigid containers (no plastic bags allowed).
+Residents may also utilize the yard waste drop-off site, following posted hours and permit requirements.
+On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and that dethatched material is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Morton Grove’s waste reduction and sustainability goals.
+For composting guidelines and program details, contact:

 Morton Grove Department of Public Works